Learn then Decide: A Learning Approach for Designing Data Marketplaces: Mechanism Designs for Data Marketplaces

 \begin{proposition} The MAPP mechanism satisfies incentive compatibility. \end{proposition}

-We establish this result by employing a bid-independent auction pricing function $h$ in \eqref{eqn:defofaucprice}, where a buyer’s price is determined based on the bids of others, not their own.
+We establish this result by employing a bid-independent auction pricing function $h(\cdot)$ as in Eq.~\eqref{eqn:defofaucprice}, where a buyer’s price is determined based on the bids of others, not their own.
 This bid-independence prevents buyers from manipulating their prices by adjusting their bids, ensuring that truthful bidding is their utility-maximizing strategy.
 While bid-independence has been studied in single-phase auctions \citep[e.g.,][]{GoldbergEtAl2006}, the MAPP mechanism extends it to a two-phase structure.
 By integrating a subsequent posted-price phase informed by the auction outcomes, the mechanism ensures truthful bidding even when buyers have an additional opportunity to purchase, maintaining fairness and efficiency across both phases.

-Beyond these two standard incentive guarantees, MAPP also mitigates price discrimination by restricting price dispersion to at most two distinct levels, reducing the first-degree price discrimination of \citet{Segal2003, KleinbergLeighton2003} to a third-degree structure.
+Beyond these two incentive guarantees, MAPP further mitigates price discrimination: it reduces the first–degree discrimination in \citet{Segal2003} and \citet{KleinbergLeighton2003} to third–degree discrimination by restricting prices to at most two levels.
 It ensures that identical copies of the same dataset are sold at a single price while offering buyers who reveal their valuations in the initial auction a potential compensation.
 This structure fosters predictability and fairness, enhancing buyer trust and encouraging long-term engagement, making MAPP a more stable and sustainable approach for data marketplaces.